spicybeanos/badger-script/README.md

-A simple, functioanl, strongly typed programming language built using only 15 keywords
+A simple, functional, strongly typed programming language built using only 15 keywords

 - Delimitators:
 `() {} [] : ; . , + - * / % > = < " ' ? @`